epdoc/node-red-hautil/README.md

 This module was originally written in ES6 and transpiled using Babel to generate a module that could be loaded using `require` or `import`.
 Soon thereafter it was migrated to TypeScript (developer hint: this resulted in catching quite a few bugs).
-It was also migrated to [Bun](https://bun.sh/) for build and unit testing.
-Bun generates a different type of module that can only be loaded in Node-RED using a [dynamic import](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/import), as you will see in the next section.
+It was also migrated to [Bun](https://bun.sh/) for package management and unit testing, however the Typescript Compiler (tsc) is used for module generation, due to limitations in bun's bundling options .

+OUTDATED SINCE MOVING TO TSC: Bun generates a different type of module that can only be loaded in Node-RED using a [dynamic import](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/import), as you will see in the next section.